milaboratory/docs/docs/mixcr/reference/mixcr-assembleContigs.md

     clonotypes.clns
 ```

-The command returns a highly-compressed, memory- and CPU-efficient binary `.clns` file that holds exhaustive information about consensus clonotype contigs.
-Clonotype table may be further extracted in human-readable form using [`exportClonesPretty`](./mixcr-exportPretty.md#clonotypes) or in tabular form usign [`exportClones`](./mixcr-export.md#clonotype-tables) or with the possibility to [impute](./mixcr-export.md#export-contigs-with-imputation) uncovered V-D-J contig parts from germline (marking such nucleotides lowercase).
+The command returns a highly-compressed, memory- and CPU-efficient binary `.clns` file that holds exhaustive information on consensus clonotype contigs.
+Clonotype table may be further extracted in a human-readable form using [`exportClonesPretty`](./mixcr-exportPretty.md#clonotypes) or in a tabular form using [`exportClones`](./mixcr-export.md#clonotype-tables).
+It is also possible to [impute](./mixcr-export.md#export-contigs-with-imputation) uncovered V-D-J contig parts from germline (marking such nucleotides lowercase).
 Additionally, MiXCR produces a comprehensive [report](./report-assembleContigs.md).

 `-f, --force-overwrite`
 : Force overwrite of output file(s).